emurphy7233/Hackathon-team-4-2020/README.md

 Once the project content had been completed, we have tested the website on multiple browsers to see if there were any issues.

-A deployment test took place after we had completed the content and uploaded to Github Pages explained in the Deployemnt section.
+A deployment test took place after we had completed the content and uploaded to Github Pages explained in the Deployment section.

 ### Bugs